Can mushroom leather change the way we perceive, wear and consume fashion?

 At that time, product designers Philip Ross and Jonas Edvard started experimenting with homeware products made from mycelium.

 Shortly after, they discover the versatility of this organic material.

 “Mycelium can be used to make batteries, spaceships, and fashion.
-What I am trying to say is that the use of mycelium is scarily endless,” said Ross at that time.
+What I am trying to say is that the use of mycelium is scarily endless,“

 The process of making mushroom leather begins with selecting and moisturizing the right SUBSTRATE.